Get involved. Make new friends. Prepare for success.

 The theatre club helps provide support to and promote all theatrical events and theatre students at FVCC.
 The club seeks to engage students in all aspects of theatre including acting, set design, lights, sound and production.
 It also offers a variety of educational seminars about theatre and the opportunity to view various theatrical productions.
 Interested?
 Contact Joe Legate at email@example.com or Rich Haptonstall at firstname.lastname@example.org.

 The Outdoor club mission is to create a community of like-minded outdoors folk by spending time together outside.
-For more information contact advisor Amy Pearson at (406) 756-3904 or email email@example.com.
+For more information contact advisor Wendy Jeschke at (406) 756-3908 or email firstname.lastname@example.org.

 Phi Theta Kappa (PTK) is a national scholastic honorary society for two-year colleges.
 The purpose of Phi Theta Kappa is to recognized and encourage scholarship among college students.
 Students who achieve outstanding academic achievement are eligible for membership; you must have completed 12 semester credits and have a minimum 3.4 GPA.
 Our local chapter, Alpha Iota Pi, provides members with opportunities for individual growth and development through participation in honors, leadership, service and fellowship programming.
 For more information, contact Molly Maxwell at email@example.com.